jonasbucherETH/sushi_internship/README.md

     * Problem: when I toggle sample labels, t-SNE is recalculated -> SOLVED
   * t-SNE parameters
   * Add descriptions of methods
+  * tags
+  * Put parameters that go together with actionButton into its own box (maybe tabBox?)

 #### Notes - t-SNE description/help for users
   * perplexity: how to balance attention between local and global aspects of your data